Ashraful1599/docs/DOCUMENTATION_SUMMARY.md

-# SoftiusTech Documentation Summary
+# ChatRos Documentation Summary

 ## Overview
-This documentation has been created based on Chatbase documentation structure and content, rebranded for SoftiusTech.
+This documentation has been created based on Chatbase documentation structure and content, rebranded for ChatRos.

 ## What Has Been Created